VerifyTests/Verify/docs/mdsource/parameterised.source.md

 ## UseParameters()

-`UseParameters`() is used to control what parameters are used when naming files.
+`UseParameters()` controls what parameters are used when naming files.
 The usage depends on the test framework being used:

   * Verify.Expecto: Does not currently support `UseParameters()`.
   * Verify.Fixie: Automatically detects the method parameters via a [custom ITestProject]( docs/parameterised.md#fixie).